 “In case of emergency please notify Parent’s Name or Parent’s Name.
 Phone: 000-000-0000”

 We had each child wear his ID in a Lanyard around his/her neck when we flew and when we visited any big attractions.
-And some of them actually put our family business cards in behind it and industriously gave them out to people they met.
+And our two oldest even put our family business cards in behind it and industriously gave them out to people they met.

 - DO NOT put the child's physical address on it.
 You don't want anyone to be able to track down the child to a certain address should the card be lost or stolen.

 - DO include student name, date of birth, and school year or effective date.

 - Emergency contact info and medical information (such as allergies or regular medications) is optional.

 Two ways to DIY your Student ID Cards:

 If you’d like to DIY your student IDs, here are two ways:

 1 : Enter your email below to Download my free template and either write in your own information or use it as a guide to create and print your own.